They voted Trump and need health care. A Democrat-doctor volunteers

 "There’s no jobs, all the stores are shut down," said Crystal Phillips, pointing to the decline of the coal industry.
 "And they wonder why all the kids wind up on drugs or stealing."

-Northam doesn’t need southwest Virginia to win the state next year, but the veteran from Virginia’s rural Eastern Shore who admitted to voting for George W. Bush thinks he can improve Democrats’ margins outside the state’s population centers.
+Northam doesn’t need southwest Virginia to win the state next year, but as a veteran from Virginia’s rural Eastern Shore who admitted to voting for George W. Bush, he thinks he can improve Democrats’ margins outside the state’s population centers.

 "I feel like if anybody can get out and listen to these folks and let them know we’re here to help them, I can do that," he said.
 "Most people, especially parents, trust their pediatrician."